Plague (disease): Epidemiology

 Globally about 600 cases are reported a year.
 In 2017, the countries with the most cases include the Democratic Republic of the Congo, Madagascar and Peru.
 It has historically occurred in large outbreaks, with the best known being the Black Death in the 14th century which resulted in more than 50 million dead.
-In recent years, cases are distributed between small seasonal outbreaks which occur primarily in Madagascar, and sporadic outbreaks or isolated cases in endemic areas.
+In recent years, cases have been distributed between small seasonal outbreaks which occur primarily in Madagascar, and sporadic outbreaks or isolated cases in endemic areas.

-In 2022 the possible origin of all modern strands of Yersinia pestis DNA was found in human remains in three graves located in Kyrgyzstan, dated to 1338 and 1339.
+In 2022, the possible origin of all modern strands of Yersinia pestis DNA was found in human remains in three graves located in Kyrgyzstan, dated to 1338 and 1339.
 The siege of Caffa in Crimea in 1346, is known to have been the first plague outbreak with following strands, later to spread over Europe.
 Sequencing DNA compared to other ancient and modern strands paints a family tree of the bacteria.
 Bacteria today affecting marmots in Kyrgyzstan, are closest to the strand found in the graves, suggesting this is also the location where plague transferred from animals to humans.